ryanquinnnelson/python-simple-deploy/README.md

     ```

 ### Execution via Command Line
-1. Ensure you are inside the same virtual environment which you used to install the package.
+1. Ensure you are inside the same virtual environment in which you installed the package.
 2. Use an entry point from the distribution's `setup.py` file, if there is one, or execute the script from the command line in the usual way.
     ```shell script
     $ run-pythontemplate  # entry point